jaybraunjr/jaybraunjr.github.io/README.md

 # Jay Braun

 I’m a PhD computational chemist by training.
-My work invovled exploring how proteins interact with biological membranes, focusing on free energy landscapes and binding mechanisms.
+My work invovled exploring how proteins interact with biological membranes, focusing on free energy landscapes and binding mechanisms (as seen in the movie below).
 <video autoplay muted loop playsinline width="600">
   <source src="tica_fast2.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-My expertise lies in scientific programming, molecular simulations, data-driven analysis, and effectively communicating complex results through writing and presentations.
+I specialize in scientific programming, molecular simulations, and data-driven analysis, with a focus on clear communication.
+I'm looking to transition into data science, analytics, or technical writing, bringing a strong scientific background and problem-solving mindset.

 ## Educational Background